 Ultimately, I believe, and research shows, that the effectiveness of therapy across approaches depends on the quality of the relationship.
 That is, it has to be “a good fit” and occur in the context of a safe, supportive, compassionate and confidential environment.

 Because the relationship is so important, people should interview several potential therapists.
-This is why I offer a free consultation, as the potential patient/client should be free to interview various therapists without financial burden.
 I found it can be very helpful and a good predictor of successful treatment outcome, to get a sense of whether we will be a good match.